 Scandic Rubinen is our festival hotel, housing the festival’s guests from all over the world.
 Scandic ensures that audiences are given an environment packed with film stars where they can eat, drink and hang out before, during and after the festival.
 Scandic Rubinen is also the festivals Press, Guest and Industry Centre.

 During the festival, Scandic hotels in Göteborg offer a 20% discount on all accommodations at Scandic Rubinen, Scandic Opalen and Scandic Europa.
-Use the code 817BRANSCH at check out to get the discount.
+Use the code 817BRANSCH to get the discount.
 Book your rooms on Scandic’s website.

 Train: There are several fast trains a day from most cities in Sweden and Norway.
 And connections from capital cities in the rest of Europe are good.
 Buy your tickets at SJ here